Jesse Winker Player Props: Brewers vs. Giants

 Jesse Winker At The Plate

-- In seven games this year (33.3%), Winker has picked up an RBI, and in four of those games (19.0%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Winker has had an RBI in seven games this year (31.8%), including four multi-RBI outings (18.2%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in seven games this year (33.3%), but has had no multi-run games.
+- He has scored a run in seven of 22 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.